linkedconnections/linked-connections-server/README.md

 - **downloadUrl:** URL where the GTFS dataset feed can be downloaded.

+- **downloadOnLaunch:** Boolean parameter that indicates if the GTFS feed is to be downloaded and processed upon server launch.

 - **updatePeriod:** Cron expression that defines how often should the server look for and process a new version of the dataset.
 We use the [node-cron](https://github.com/kelektiv/node-cron) library for this.

 - **realTimeData:** Here we define where (URL) and how often to download the GTFS Realtime data feed.
 We use node-cron here as well.